majorsilence/vpn/Readme.md

 vagrant up
 ```

-To load only one vm specifiy the name of the vm from the vagran file after the word up.
+To load only one vm specifiy the name of the vm from the vagrant file after the word up.
 For example:
 ```bash
 vagrant up website
 vagrant up vpnauthority